deepnz/netflix-movie-recommendations/README.md

 Then plan to add embedded vectorizations, to compare and contrast the 2 algos

 The stack will be-
-Cassandra (NoSQL db) for the data layer
+MongoDB (NoSQL db) for the data layer
 React Frontend
 Java/Spring Boot built backend service layer
 Put in Docker containers